Learn More and ApplyNursing (BSN)

 Academic Integrity Policy

-Violations of academic integrity in any form are detrimental to the values of DePaul, to the students' own development as responsible members of society and to the pursuit of knowledge and the transmission of ideas.
-Violations of academic integrity include but are not limited to: cheating, plagiarism, fabrications, falsification or sabotage of research data, falsification of clinical data, destruction or misuse of the university's academic resources, academic misconduct, and complicity.
+Violations of academic integrity in any form are detrimental to the values of DePaul, to the students' development as responsible members of society, and to the pursuit of knowledge and the transmission of ideas.
+Violations of academic integrity include but are not limited to: cheating, plagiarism, fabrications, falsification or sabotage of research data, falsification of clinical data, destruction or misuse of the University's academic resources, academic misconduct, and complicity.
 If an instructor finds that a student has violated the Academic Integrity Policy, the appropriate initial sanction is at the instructor's discretion.
-An instructor may choose to file an academic integrity violation with the university.
-Actions taken by the instructor do not preclude the college or the university from taking further action, including dismissal from the university.
-Conduct that is punishable under the DePaul Academic Integrity Policy.
+An instructor may choose to file an academic integrity violation with the University.
+Actions taken by the instructor do not preclude the School of Nursing, College of Science and Health or the University from taking further action, including dismissal from the University.
+Conduct that is punishable under the Academic Integrity Policy could result in criminal or civil prosecution.
+The full Academic Integrity Policy can be found at: https://offices.depaul.edu/academic-affairs/faculty-resources/academic-integrity/Pages/default.aspx

 Academic Integrity Policy Extension for Clinical and Service Settings

 DePaul University is committed to education that engages its students, faculty and staff in work within Chicago's institutions and communities.
-As DePaul representatives to our partner institutions and community organizations, we ask that you take seriously your responsibilities to these institutions during service and clinical experiences and internships.
+As DePaul representatives to our partner institutions and community organizations, we ask that you take seriously your responsibilities to these institutions during service, clinical experiences and internships.
 The community and its institutions are extensions of the DePaul classroom.
-The University's Academic Integrity Policy and Code of Responsibility apply to professional interactions as well.

 Program Summary